-- 1. Deductions comprise: Goodwill on acquisition of Close Brothers Corporate Finance Holdings Limited, and of the convertibles business of KBC Financial Products £25,524k and prudential valuation adjustments £1,281k - 2.
+- 1. The capital figures have been updated to include the audited year end reserves. - 2.
+Deductions comprise: Goodwill on acquisition of Close Brothers Corporate Finance Holdings Limited, and of the convertibles business of KBC Financial Products £19,716k and prudential valuation adjustments £1,676k - 3.
 Common Equity Tier 1 capital consists of share capital and reserves, including revaluation reserves.
 The Firm has no innovative Tier 1 instruments.

 The Firm's capital resources are exclusively Common Equity Tier 1 capital.
-At 31 March 2014 and during the year, the Firm complied with all externally imposed capital requirements and all gearing rules in accordance with the rules set out in Chapter 2 of the General Prudential Sourcebook (GENPRU) section of the FCA handbook.
+At 31 March 2015 and during the year, the Firm complied with all externally imposed capital requirements and all gearing rules in accordance with the rules set out in CRR.

-4.1.
+5.1.
 Capital Adequacy